Trump backs down from his ultimatum and accepts a ceasefire in Iran

 No hay anuncios

-Meanwhile, the data the White House is clinging to in order to declare victory is that the promised deadlines have been met.
-"From the very beginning of Operation Epic Fury, President Trump estimated it would be an operation of between 4 and 6 weeks.
-Thanks to the incredible capabilities of our soldiers, we have achieved and even surpassed our main military objectives in 38 days," Leavitt wrote.
-The US administration is doing the same thing with Iran as it did with Gaza, wanting to sell a ceasefire as the end of the war.
+Meanwhile, the data the White House clings to to claim victory is that the promised deadlines have been met.
+"From the very beginning of Operation Epic Fury, President Trump estimated it would last between 4 and 6 weeks.
+Thanks to the incredible capabilities of our soldiers, we have met and even exceeded our main military objectives in 38 days," Leavitt wrote.
+The US administration is once again doing with Iran what it did with Gaza, wanting to sell a ceasefire as the end of the war.